 We decided to test Avira's live chat while we were having issues with the Pro version.
 We hit the chat option at the bottom-right of our screen and briefly described the issue with the chatbot.

 Unfortunately, the chatbot responded to let us know that no agents were available to answer our questions.
-There was the option to receive an option via email later, at least.
+There was the option to receive a reply via email later, at least.

 Phone